Cryptkeeper/lightorama-protocol/README.md

 It is provided as is.

 ## Configuration
-I am using a `LOR1602WG3` unit at 19.2k with 16 channels.
-It has a controller ID of `0x01`.
-The baud rate for a LOR network is heavily dependant on its usage and hardware.
+I am using a `LOR1602WG3` unit with 16 channels, an ID of `0x01`, and a 19.2K baud rate.
+The baud rate for a LOR network is heavily dependant on its usage.
 Check out [LOR's documentation](http://www1.lightorama.com/network-speeds/) for selecting a baud rate.

 ## Network
 ### Stateful Protocol